unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 </Tabs>

 :::important
-If there are conflicts between **Minimum Free Space**, **Split Level**, and **Allocation Method**, the **Split Level** setting takes priority.
+If there are conflicts between **Minimum Free Space**, **Split Level**, and **%%Allocation Method|allocation-method%%**, the **Split Level** setting takes priority.
 This may result in "out of space" errors, even if other drives have available space.
 :::

 ---

 ### Included or excluded disks

 These settings help you manage which drives can hold files for your share.
 You can either include specific disks or exclude certain ones - just don’t do both at the same time!
-If you don’t choose any specific disks, all drives allowed in ***Settings > Global Share settings*** will be used.
+If you don’t choose any specific disks, all drives allowed in ***Settings → Global Share settings*** will be used.

 Unraid first checks any included disks, then looks at excluded disks to determine where to store a file.
-After that, it uses the split level and allocation method to select an appropriate disk.
+After that, it uses the %%split level|split-level%% and %%allocation method|allocation-method%% to select an appropriate disk.

 <div style={{ margin: 'auto', maxWidth: '272px', display: 'flex', flexDirection: 'column', alignItems: 'center' }}>